ArneCL/BlogPosts/swift-ios-xcode-tabbing-uitextview.md

 The horror of development for iOS is that when you have a list of text views, and you press enter or whatever on one, it does not automatically tab to the next text view.

-You can set a delegate method on the text field that is called on return pressed, and then that gives focus to the next text field, but that is tedious.
+You can set a delegate method for the text field that is called on return pressed, and then that gives focus to the next text field, but that is tedious.

 Let's look at this delegate method, called when enter or whatever is pressed, wrapped in an extension for UIViewController, instead: